shuw/flickfastr/README.md

 FlickFastr
 =========

-A minimalistic and fast JavaScript photo viewer with infinite scroll for Flickr.
-Because Flickr's web UI is slow and clunky.
+A minimalistic and fast JavaScript photo viewer with infinite scroll for Flickr because its web UI is slow and clunky.

-It has a [built in](https://github.com/shuw/flickrfastr/blob/master/flickrfastr.js) API client, renderer and infite scroll handler.
+It has a built in API client, renderer and infite scroll handler.
 See [a demo](http://shuw.github.com/photos).

 Usage
 =========